- Aktuell sida:

 When everything feels upside down, small routines can help.
 Try waking up at the same time each day, making your bed, or having a cup of tea before bed.
 Tiny steps create a sense of normalcy in the middle of the chaos.

-Therapy doesn’t make the pain go away.
-But it gives you a safe place to explore it.
+Therapy won’t make the pain disappear, but it offers a safe space to explore your feelings.
 A therapist can help you:

-• Talk about things you can’t say out loud to others
+- Talk about what you can’t share with others

 At Meela, we’ll help you find a therapist who understands grief.
 Someone warm, kind, and gentle, someone who knows that healing isn’t about forgetting, but about remembering with love and living with meaning.